mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Melna kept her face forward with a slight smirk and gestured to Pomri to continue.

+"Anyway, after much bargaining we came to a mutual agreement.
+The walls of Rudjan were built to keep saffas and tilmarim out and throngia in."

+"Your ancestors were afraid of cuddly creatures with vendettas."

+"Melna!"

+She snickered under her breath so only Linyu could hear.

-"Now that you know about our history, let me tell you about the bridge we're crossing."
+"Anyway, now that you know about our history, let me tell you about the bridge we're crossing."

 Linyu leaned back against Melna as if to say, "Do I have to?", to which Melna laughed at the surprise.